Kisses and first-day euphoria as new British MPs arrive

 "I had the impression it would be a bit like joining a gym in January where all the older members give you that odd look but it's been nothing but kindness from folk."

-Out of 650 MPs in total, 182 are new to the job.
+McDonald is among the youngest of the 182 members of parliament out of 650 who are new to the job.
 Of these, 53 are from the SNP, which swept to a landslide victory north of the border.

 Parliamentary officials are running an induction day on Wednesday covering how the Commons works and how to run an effective office.

-In the new parliament, the oldest lawmaker, Labour's Gerald Kaufman, is 84, while Mhairi Black of the SNP is just 20, making her the youngest MP since 1667.
+In the new parliament, the oldest lawmaker, Labour's Gerald Kaufman, is 84, while Mhairi Black of the SNP is just 20, the youngest MP since 1667.

 There is also a record number of women in the Commons -- 191 or 29 percent.